SvvlEceC/SvvlEceC/README.md

 ## Hi there 👋

--freshman at Bilkent Uni.
--18 years old
--currently learning c and java
+Freshman at Bilkent Uni., 18 years old, currently learning c and java